aq1e/tab-hoarder/README.md

 ## Acknowledgments

-The icons used in this extension were generated with [Magician](https://magician.design/), a program created by Diagram.
+The button icons used in this extension were generated with [Magician](https://magician.design/), a program created by Diagram.